Reverse Vending 101: A beginner’s guide

 • Are fast and clean, so recycling is more enjoyable.

-• Let users choose between payout methods, with some regions offering donation to charities, digital payout via electronic funds transfer or retail vouchers toward their grocery bill.
+• Let users choose between payout methods, such as charity donation, digital payout, or in-store credit toward their grocery bill.

 • Get recyclers engaged in shaping a better environment.